Tipped Merkel successor criticizes 'slow' response to Macron | DW | 16.02.2020

 "We take too long to react," North Rhine-Westphalia's state premier, Armin Laschet said at the Munich Security Conference.

-"I would like to apologize on behalf of the German government," he added.
+"I would like to apologize on behalf of the German government," the co-vice-chair of the ruling Christian Democrats (CDU) added.
 Macron has called for an overhaul of the European Union in response to Brexit, including taking steps to implement deeper integration in financial and defense matters, and has urged Germany to move the reforms ahead alongside him.

 Read more: Munich Security Conference: France's Macron envisions new era of European strength